openstack-archive/fuel-plugin-zabbix-monitoring-emc/doc/plugin-guide/source/installation.rst

 3. Download the EMC hardware monitoring extension for Zabbix plugin from the `Fuel Plugins Catalog <https://www.mirantis.com/products/ openstack-drivers-and-plugins/fuel-plugins/>`_.
-4. Copy the plugin on already installed Fuel Master node; ssh can be used for that.
+4. Copy the plugin on already installed Fuel Master node, ssh can be used for that.
 If you do not have the Fuel Master node yet, see `Quick Start Guide
    <https://software.mirantis.com/quick-start/>`_::